Winnie1996/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? personalDice because it's being declared
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the 'roll a' string will always be the same the numbers will be different because of math.floor and math.random
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? the return function

 ### Task 2c - Exit Ticket